-sized enterprises (SMEs).
-These SMEs range from bakery, flour, and confectionary factories to dairy processing plants and noodle/pasta manufacturers.
+Singapore's food processing sector is relatively small and is comprised of mainly small and mediumsized enterprises (SMEs).
+These SMEs range from bakery, flour and confectionary factories to dairy processing plants and noodle/pasta manufacturers.
 The main products produced by the Singaporean food processing industry include flavorings, sauces, ready-to-eat meals, noodles, deli meat, sausage, confectionary, chocolates, snacks and beverages (including beer).

 Almost all raw materials for the Singaporean food processing industry are imported, as local agricultural production is minimal.
 Australia and New Zealand supply the majority of the ingredient products for the Singaporean dairy processing plants while Malaysia and China are the local food manufacturer's top suppliers of fresh vegetables.
-The United States is a major supplier of processed vegetables, fresh fruit, and tree nuts.
+The United States is a major supplier of animal fats, dairy products, vegetable oils, processed vegetables, and fresh fruit.